om3692/psychometric-app/README.md

-# psychometric-app

-Of course.
-A good README.md file is essential for any project.
-It acts as a manual, explaining what the project is and how to use it.

-Based on all the files you've provided, here is a complete README.md file tailored for your "Psychometric App".

 Psychometric App
 A full-stack web application designed to administer and manage psychometric tests.
 The application supports user authentication with OTP, dynamic test-taking, and an admin panel for uploading questions and reviewing test attempts.